Melekeok Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to $200 USD in value
+Personal effects and gifts up to $400 USD value

 Prohibited Items

-• Illegal drugs and narcotics - Palau has strict drug laws with severe penalties including imprisonment
+• Illegal drugs and narcotics - strict penalties including imprisonment

 Restricted Items